 The COAG Energy Council (the Council) is a Ministerial forum made up of representatives of the Commonwealth, State, Territory and New Zealand governments.
 It has responsibility for monitoring and reforming national energy markets.
 This includes increasing the nationwide consistency of national energy market regulatory frameworks to reduce costs and improve energy sector efficiency.
-The Council’s terms of reference can be found here.
+More information can be found in the Council’s Terms of Reference.

-- the Australian Energy Market Commission (AEMC) - the rule maker and market development adviser;
+- the Australian Energy Market Commission - the rule maker and market development adviser;

-- the Australian Energy Market Operator (AEMO) - the system operator; and
+- the Australian Energy Market Operator - the system operator; and

-- the Australian Energy Regulator (AER) - the economic regulator and rule enforcer.
+- the Australian Energy Regulator - the economic regulator and rule enforcer.

 The Energy Security Board (ESB) was established in August 2017 by the Council to coordinate the implementation of the reform blueprint produced by Australia's Chief Scientist, Dr Alan Finkel.